-Despite the potentially negative and severe effect of the Covid-19 pandemic presented in 2020 and into 2022, the Group was able to successfully navigate the issues presented by the disruptions.
-For the year ended 31 March 2022, all key ratios and profitability improved, and cash reserves increased without the requirement for any external funding or needing to take advantage of Government support schemes.
+An example of the robust performance of the business model was the successful navigation of the Covid-19 pandemic.
+Despite the overwhelming threat the pandemic presented, the Group was able to improve profitability and increased cash reserves without the requirement for external funding or needing to take advantage of Government support schemes.
 This success was due to the agility of the business model, client delivery techniques and the quality of our employees and hiring processes.